 On the fourth day of our Iceland road trip, we awoke in beautiful Kirkjubæjarklaustur still riding the high we got from Day 3.
 After a quick breakfast of microwaved oatmeal (an upgrade from our usual granola bars), we backtracked a little to spend the morning exploring and photographing Fjaðrárgljúfur Canyon.
 I had fallen in love with this place during my Iceland research and HAD to check out!
+But the real highlight of this part of our trip was Iceland’s Glacier Lagoon.

 The road to the canyon is dirt and pretty bumpy, but totally driveable.
 Just make sure you don’t accidentally go down the F-road right before this beautiful destination (you need 4 wheel drive to go on F-roads).